RavenSystem/mgostoHAA/README.md

 table below.
 Replace `shellyip` with the IP address of your Shelly.
 The device will restart one or two times and attempt to download .
-If this download succeeds, the device will restart again, and you will see a new WIFI network labeled _-????_.
+If this download succeeds, the device will restart again, and you will see a new WIFI network labeled _HAA-????_.
 This process should take no longer than 4 - 5 minutes, depending on your network connection.

 If the download fails, or your internet connection is disrupted, simply turn the